 Laboratory Facility - Space

 The C5 system will be installed at physical address 1 Bethel Valley Road, Building 5600, Data Center (DC) K200 on the ORNL campus in Oak Ridge, TN 37830.
 K200 is an existing multi-tenant DC that contains C3, C4, F2, and existing FENs; C5 will occupy additional footprint in this same DC.
-The available physical footprint is shown in .
+The available physical footprint is shown in Figure 13-1.

 The available gross square footage in this DC is approximately 660 ft2.
 This takes in to account existing requirements to maintain appropriate service and freight areas.
 Offeror may leverage these service/freight areas for their needs, and to overlap service areas currently in use by C3. i.e. there is no need for the Offeror to use the 30’x8’ physical space for their own service areas or clearance requirements.
 Within K200, the areas marked Freight Aisle are typically a minimum of 48” wide.